Mith1201/MasterThesis_RWTHAachenUniversity_CWD/README.md

 * The load monitoring system has the capability to replace physical sensor like strain gauge.
 * Compromise made between the accuracy and robustness.

+With the approach presented in this thesis of using regression models like linear regression, polynomial regression, Interaction regression, Tree model, Bagged Ensemble tree model, Support Vector Regressor, Gaussian Process Regression and Artificial Neural Network, it was possible to estimate individual main bearing load with displacement signals measured across the bearings.
+The use of machine learning models to replace strain gauges to build the load monitoring system not only makes the system more robust and durable, but also capable for real time data for commercial use.
+This data also improve the reliability of wind turbines by improvising on inspection and maintainance decisions.
+The study began with the understanding of the previous work on using the artificial neural network to estimate the main bearing loads and the model‘s capability to capture nonlinearity due to disturbances in data and robustness to certain degree of errors.
+In the first part of the study, the datasets with its parameters were studied followed with exploratory data analysis and feature engineering.
+The next stage was building the machine learning models and optimizing it with hyperparameter tuning.
+The machine learning models were subjected to different kinds of measurement uncertainities and nonlinearities like gain error, offset error and surface error to mimic varying radial clearances, surface imperfections etc in practical usecase.
+The perfromance paramterics of every model were studied and compared to draw the best performing model for these individual errors.
+In order to mimic the real world scenario where these errors can occur simultaneously, different random combinations of these errors were added to original test data over 500 iterations to find the most robust model.
+The results showed that Bagged ensemble tree model and coarse tree model were found to be the most robust models to determine the radial loads in y and z direction and axial loads in x direction.
+Coarse tree showed an error gain of 12kN followed by ensemble bagged tree with 14kN for axial load in x direction for the fixed bearing (FB) with other models in the range of 38kN to 44kN.
+Bagged ensemble model showed significantly low error gain of 78kN followed by coarse tree with 83kN for radial load in y direction for fixed bearing (FB) with other models ranging around 170kN to 230 kN.
+For the radial load in z direction for fixed bearing, SVR and Linear regression showed lower error gain of around 5kN to 6kN followed by bagged ensemble model with error gain of 9kN.
+Bagged ensemble tree performed significantly better with error gain of 62kN followed by coarse tree with 73kN for radial load in y direction for loose bearing (LB) which was similar to observations made in fixed bearing (FB).
+Bagged ensemble model again outclassed other models with an error gain of 11kN for radial load in z direction for loose bearing (LB).
+Apart from subjecting the models to different errors, model were also tested with new dataset, Misalignment and Generator support dataset, obtained from modification in test bench.
+In first modification, generator was supported with only one vertical aligned pressure ram resulting in relatively stronger vibrations in the drive train.
+These modified lateral dynamics are reflected particularly in determination of radial load in z direction and is evident from weak robustness observed across the models for radial load in z direction.
+The second modification included changing positions of torque supports which resulted in preload in torque arm which in turn affected the x-z symmetry plane.
+This is evident from weak robustness observed in loads in x and z compared to y direction.
+In overall, Bagged ensemble tree model showed atleast 60 to 70% better performace in comparison to other models due to its high resilence to disturbances, thus making it suitable model to trial it in real world application.
+The next step would be to transfer the methodology applied here to real load monitoring system of a wind turbine and further monitor on its performance and robustness.